 - Anna Druet is a science writer, researcher, and was formerly Clue’s Science and Education lead.
 She specializes in women's health topics, particularly reproductive issues.

-- Kyrin Dunston is a board-certified OBGYN as well as a Life Mastery Consultant.
+- Kyrin Dunston, MD is a board-certified OBGYN as well as a Life Mastery Consultant.
 She is a member of the Institute of Functional Medicine (IFM) and the American Academy of Anti-Aging Medicine (A4M).

-- Dietitian Frida Harju-Westman is an in-house nutritionist at the health app Lifesum.
+- Frida Harju-Westman is an in-house nutritionist at the health app Lifesum.

-Like a lot of health issues, the exact causes of PMS weight gain and bloating aren't that clear, and very often, they vary from person to person.
-“We do know that hormonal changes around the end of the cycle can lead to bloating by way of water retention,” explains Anna Druet, a research scientist at the period and ovulation tracking app Clue.
+Weight gain during your period is incredibly normal.
+However, the factors that cause the weight gain aren't clear and can vary from person to person.
+“We do know that hormonal changes around the end of the cycle can lead to bloating by way of water retention,” explains Anna Druet, a former research scientist at the period and ovulation tracking app Clue.
 “Other women may experience gas retention and constipation, as progesterone (a hormone involved in your menstrual cycle) can affect the speed of digestion.
 Some women also experience diarrhea, which is caused by the same hormone-like lipids (called prostaglandins) that make the uterus cramp during menstruation,” she explains.
-Each of these GI issues can result in bloating and, thankfully temporary, weight gain.
+These GI issues might result in bloating and, thankfully temporary, weight gain.

-The first is that the hormone estrogen can cause salt and water to be retained in the body’s tissues, which usually happens when estrogen outweighs the level of progesterone in the body (aka "estrogen dominance").
+The first is that the hormone estrogen can cause salt and water to be retained in the body’s tissues, which usually happens when estrogen outweighs the progesterone level in the body (aka "estrogen dominance").

-One way to know if estrogen dominance is what's causing your water retention and bloat is "if you have pre-existing hormonal imbalances [that have resulted in] fibroids, endometriosis, polycystic ovary syndrome (PCOS), or ovarian cysts," explains Vitti.
-So if you're feeling bloated during the luteal phase (the two-week period between ovulation and before the start of menstruation) and suffer from any of these maladies, you can reasonably assume that peak levels of estrogen are causing the bloating.
+One way to know if estrogen dominance is what's causing your water retention and bloat is "if you have pre-existing hormonal imbalances [that have resulted in] fibroids, endometriosis, polycystic ovary syndrome (PCOS), or ovarian cysts," explains functional nutritionist Alisa Vitti.
+So if you're feeling bloated during the luteal phase (the two-week period between ovulation and before the start of menstruation) and suffer from any of these maladies, you might reasonably assume that peak estrogen levels are causing the bloating.

 Whenever we're stressed out, cortisol (the "stress hormone") is released by the body's adrenal glands.
 When cortisol levels increase, the body becomes resistant to insulin, which results in increased blood sugar and weight gain, too.
 “You know how when you’re stressed and you step on the scale, you seem to weigh five pounds more than you did the day before," asks Vitti.
 "That’s the effect of cortisol," she explains.
 "It puffs you up due to its antidiuretic function and causes your body to retain sodium."

-In the week before your period, magnesium levels drop and can contribute to all those nasty PMS symptoms, including bloating.
 “The human body is like a battery that runs on special electricity derived from four key electrolytes: calcium, sodium, potassium, and, of course, magnesium,” Vitti notes.
-Magnesium supplements have been shown to reduce stress and improve insulin resistance, and lower-than-normal levels can also cause constipation (and thereby, bloating), fluid retention, and gas during your period.
+Magnesium supplements have been shown to reduce stress and improve insulin resistance.
+Magnesium may also aid in reducing period pain, cramps, and even PMS-related anxiety.

-Although there are many factors at play, there are some things you can do to manage weight gain to due PMS.
+Although there are many factors at play, there are some things you can do to manage weight gain and bloating to due PMS.

 Virtually every expert recommends eating healthy to keep symptoms in check.
-“Consuming a highly-processed diet low in whole foods and high in chemicals and additives will increase your chances of suffering from bloating and weight gain during the premenstrual period,” explains Kyrin Dunston, MD, a board-certified OB-GYN and author of Cracking the Bikini Code.
+“Consuming a highly-processed diet low in whole foods and high in chemicals and additives will increase your chances of suffering from bloating and weight gain during the premenstrual period,” explains Kyrin Dunston, MD, a board-certified OB-GYN.

 Druet agrees, noting, “While remedies may be different for everyone, some nutritional changes can likely help to prevent bloating.
 Though you may be inclined to reach for carb-heavy comfort food, steer clear of salty or processed foods, as these can cause your body to retain water, resulting in bloating.”
-She says that alcohol and caffeine should also be nixed since they, too, can make bloating worse.
+She says that you should avoid alcohol and caffeine since they, too, can make bloating worse.